hazae41/memory.wasm/README.md

 ### Automated checks

 Each time I release a new version on GitHub, the GitHub's CI clones the GitHub repository, reproduces the build, and throws an error if the NPM release is different.
-If a version is present on NPM but not on GitHub, do not use!
+If a version is present on NPM but not on GitHub, do not use it!